rrozansk/SPaG/README.md

 generators, say for example [cowsay](https://en.wikipedia.org/wiki/Cowsay).
 This illustrates the fact that the generators comprise the extensible portion of the package.
 This plug-in segment of SPaG will grow over time to subsume more generators into the core implementation.
-These implementation will be for programming languages only.
+These implementations will be for programming languages only.
 While the newly subsumed generators will be immediately available if building from source, they will only be only available in the pip repository as a newer release of the SPaG package.
 Below is the